Improved parallel derandomization via finite automata with applications: The REDUCE Algorithm

 \section{The REDUCE Algorithm}

-To reiterate, the goal of \textsc{Reduce} (\cref{alg-reduce1}) is to take an input distribution $E$ and weight function $w$, and produce a smaller distribution $D$ which is close to it.
-Note that $w$ will not be the given weight function over final states $W$.

-For intuition, consider the following randomized process.
-Draw $m$ elements $D[0], \dots, D[m-1]$ independently with replacement from the support of the distribution $E$, wherein $D[i] = v$ is selected with probability proportional to $p_E( v )$.
-Then set $p_D[i] = 1/m$, so the process is unbiased.
-Via standard concentration bounds, appropriate choices of $m$ ensure that $T_D(s,w) \approx T_E(s,w)$.

-The algorithm \textsc{Reduce} is based on derandomizing this process via a slowed-down simulation: to compute $D$, we iteratively compute distributions $D_0, D_1, \ldots, D_{\ell} = D$ by fixing the $i^{\text{th}}$ bit level of each entry in $D_{i-1}$.
+To reiterate, the goal of \textsc{Reduce} (\cref{alg-reduce1}) is to take an input distribution $E \subseteq \Omega_{t,t+h}$ and produce a smaller approximating distribution $D$.
+There is a simple randomized procedure for this task: draw $m$ elements $\vec r^1, \dots, \vec r^m$ independently with replacement from $E$, and set $D$ to be the uniform distribution over these drivestreams.
+The \textsc{Reduce} algorithm derandomizes this via a slowed-down simulation, iteratively computing distributions $D_0 = E, D_1, \ldots, D_{\ell} = D$ by fixing the $i^{\text{th}}$ bit level of each entry in $D_{i-1}$.

-In order to measure distribution error here and through the remainder of the algorithms, we introduce the following key definition:
+To measure distribution error, we introduce the following key definition: